≡ Menu

 3. Sinus venosus ASD: This type of ASD involves a hole in the upper part of the atrial septum, near the opening of the superior vena cava (a large vein that carries blood from the head and arms to the heart).

-4. Coronary sinus ASD: This is a rare type of ASD that involves a hole in the lower part of the atrial septum, near the opening of the coronary sinus (a vein that carries blood from the heart muscle to the right atrium).
+4. Coronary sinus ASD: This is a rare type of ASD that involves a hole in the lower part of the atrial septum near the opening of the coronary sinus (a vein that carries blood from the heart muscle to the right atrium).

-Symptoms of an ASD may include shortness of breath, especially with physical activity; fatigue; rapid breathing; and a heart murmur.
+Symptoms of an ASD may include shortness of breath, especially with physical activity, fatigue, rapid breathing, and a heart murmur.
 In some cases, an ASD may be detected during a routine physical exam or medical screening.
 However, it may also be diagnosed after a person experiences symptoms or undergoes testing for another condition.

-Treatment for an ASD may include medications to manage symptoms and reduce the risk of complications, and surgery to repair the defect.
+Treatment for ASD may include medications to manage symptoms and reduce the risk of complications and surgery to repair the defect.
+The specific treatment plan will depend on the patient’s needs and may involve a combination of approaches.

-Now in cases…
+Now, in cases…

-Run into trouble is when the whole is large enough where a surgical procedure may be needed to repair it or when so much blood is allowed to mix that over time, irreversible damage can occur to the heart muscle itself.
+Where this “hole” is small, it’s possible that it can seal itself or only allow small amounts of blood to pass through, making the effects of such a hole very minor or noticeable.
+Where it can become an issue rather quickly is when the whole is large enough that a surgical procedure may be needed to repair it or when so much blood is allowed to mix that irreversible damage can occur to the heart muscle over time.
 Damage such as:

 • Abnormal heart rhythms, including atrial fibrillation and atrial flutter.